mythology-and-legends-in-warfare

 Odin’s Symbol of Binding and Loosing

-This "binding" motif extends to funerary contexts.
-In Norse burial practices, the soul was thought to undertake a perilous journey after death.
-The Valknut may have served as a protective talisman—a knot that bound the soul to the body or to the grave goods, ensuring the deceased stayed at rest and did not wander as a draugr (undead).
-Alternatively, it could release the soul for Odin to collect.
-The ambiguity is intentional: the symbol operates at the threshold between life and death.
+This "binding" motif also extends to funerary contexts.
+Norse burial ideology held that the soul faced a difficult journey after death.
+The Valknut may have been carved or woven into grave goods to bind the soul to the body until properly released, preventing the deceased from returning as a draugr (an undead menace).
+Alternatively, it might release the soul for Odin to collect.
+The ambiguity is likely deliberate: the symbol operates at the threshold between life and death, serving as both lock and key.

 Other Mythological Associations

 Beyond Odin, the Valknut has been linked to fate goddesses—the Dísir or Nornir.
 The three triangles may represent the three Norns (Urðr, Verðandi, Skuld) who weave the threads of destiny.
-Some Viking Age grave stelae show Valknuts alongside horned figures or valkyries, suggesting the symbol marked the deceased as one chosen for Valhalla.
-The number three recurs repeatedly in Norse mythology: three roots of Yggdrasil, three interlocked drinking horns, and the three-component cosmos (Ásgarðr, Miðgarðr, Hel).
-The Valknut may thus encapsulate the tripartite structure of existence.
+On some Viking Age grave stelae, Valknuts appear alongside horned figures or valkyries, suggesting the symbol marked the deceased as one chosen for Valhalla.
+The number three recurs throughout Norse mythology: three roots of Yggdrasil, three interlocked drinking horns, and the tripartite cosmos (Ásgarðr, Miðgarðr, Hel).
+The Valknut may thus encapsulate the entire structure of existence—past, present, and future bound together.

 Burial Practices and Funerary Use